Sultan Syarif Kasim II International Airport: Contemporary history

-In early 2010, the airport underwent its first major expansion with the construction of a modern terminal to replace the original facility built in the 1980s.
-The old terminal was demolished to make way for expanded parking areas.
-The new terminal features a contemporary design, four jet bridges, and a larger apron to accommodate growing air traffic.
+In early 2010, the airport underwent its first major expansion with the construction of a modern terminal to replace the original facility, which had been built in the 1980s but had become overcrowded and unable to accommodate increasing passenger numbers and air traffic.
+As part of the development, the old terminal was demolished to make way for expanded parking areas.
+The new terminal features a contemporary design, and a larger aircraft apron to accommodate growing air traffic.